ClusterHQ/flocker/CONTRIBUTING.rst

    $ vagrant up
    $ vagrant ssh

-* You will need Python 2.7 and a recent version PyPy installed on your development machine.
+* You will need Python 2.7 and a recent version of PyPy installed on your development machine.
 * If you don't already have ``tox`` on your development machine, you can install it and other development dependencies (ideally in a ``virtualenv``) by doing::

-    $ python setup.py install .[dev]
+    $ python setup.py install .[doc,dev]

 .. _ZFS: http://zfsonlinux.org
 .. _geard: https://openshift.github.io/geard/